 - The du Cille Fellowship is open to all professional visual journalists who are current residents of the United States.

 - Staff photographers are eligible but must arrange time off from their employer to complete the project.

 - The du Cille Fellow will do their best to adhere to the project timeline and communicate their progress with NPPF’s coordinator on a monthly basis.
 It is expected that the project will be completed within one (1) year of the Fellowship agreement.

 - The du Cille Fellow may seek advice and recommendations from NPPF as the du Cille Fellow deems useful.
 The NPPF Board is committed to supporting The du Cille Fellow to create a powerful and memorable result that meets the highest standards of contemporary journalism and storytelling.

 - Upon conclusion of the project, The du Cille Fellow will submit a minimum of 50 high-resolution images with comprehensive captions to NPPF.
 If the project results in a video, a high-resolution copy must be submitted.

 - A written document outlining the du Cille Fellow’s work on the grant is required.

 - In the tradition of “words and pictures” the du Cille Fellow is encouraged to write or collaborate with a writer to produce a story to accompany the work.
 NPPF will provide assistance if requested.

 - Materials and ideas submitted are confidential and will be used only for judging purposes with the exception of the winning entry.

 - The recipient retains the ownership and copyright of the final product.
 Any monies generated by this project shall be retained by the recipient.

-- The recipient grants NPPF the right to use their name, likeness, biographical information, submitted images and/or videos from the application and project images on NPPF’s website, in any social media publicizing NPPF programs and publication of the work relating to the grant without additional compensation, fees or charges.
+- The recipient grants NPPF the right to use their name, likeness, biographical information, submitted images and/or videos from the application and project images on NPPF’s website, in any social media publicizing NPPF programs and publications of the work relating to the grant without additional compensation, fees or charges.